-Resistance based components divide up the voltage based on their percentage of the total resistance, and which side of the supply voltage they are on in relationship to the output.
+Resistance based components divide up the voltage based on the percentage of resistance that heads to each of the power supply voltages in relationship to the output node.

-Many circuits depend on using fixed value resistors to set a fraction of the supply voltage to part(s) of the circuit.
+Many circuits depend on using fixed value resistor voltage dividers to set a specific fraction of the supply voltage to part(s) of the circuit.
 The 555 timer integrated circuit (IC) does so internationally to get 1/3 and 2/3 supply voltages.

 - Brief trimmer potentiometer trimpot variable resistor voltage divider circuit fragment